erinmcj/nodejs-express-axios-starter/README.md

     npm run test-integration
 ```

+### Accessibility Tests

+1. Start the application by running `npm start` or `npm run dev`
+2. In another terminal, run the tests with this command `pa11y-ci`

+# Integration tests
 Note: integration tests are currently disabled since the backend server is currently not running outside of the application